 Greenhouse gases, mainly carbon dioxide and methane, are components of the raw natural gas processed and handled at Keyera's facilities.
 Operations at Keyera's facilities, including the combustion of fossil fuels in engines, turbines, heaters and boilers, release carbon dioxide, methane and other minor greenhouse gases.
-As such, Keyera is subject to various greenhouse gas reporting and reduction programs.
+As such, Keyera is subject to various greenhouse gas reporting requirements and carbon dioxide equivalent ("CO2e") emission intensity reduction targets.
+Emissions intensity refers to the amount of greenhouse gas, measured on a CO2e basis, emitted on a unit of production basis.
+Two of the primary factors that affect emissions intensity at Keyera's facilities are fuel gas consumption and throughput.
+Lower throughput and higher levels of fuel gas consumption result in higher emission intensities.

 Keyera uses engineering consulting firms and internal resources to compile inventories of greenhouse gas emissions and reports these inventories in accordance with federal and provincial programs.
 Third party audits or verifications of inventories are conducted for facilities that are required to meet regulatory targets.
-As noted below, Keyera publicly reports its emissions intensities for all of its facilities with over 50,000 tonnes of carbon dioxide equivalent ("CO2e").